Breyanzi®: THE ONE with a safety profile in 3L+ MCL that builds on evidence seen in clinical trials and other lymphoma indications1

 • NTs that were fatal or life-threatening, including immune effector cell-associated neurotoxicity syndrome (ICANS), occurred following treatment with Breyanzi.
 Serious events including cerebral edema and seizures occurred with Breyanzi.
 Fatal and serious cases of leukoencephalopathy, some attributable to fludarabine, also occurred

-• Monitor patients daily for at least 7 days following Breyanzi infusion at a REMS-certified healthcare facility for signs and symptoms of NTs and assess for other causes of neurological symptoms.
-Monitor patients for signs or symptoms of NTs for at least 4 weeks after infusion and treat promptly.
-Manage NT with supportive care and/or corticosteroids as needed
+• Monitor patients daily for at least 7 days following Breyanzi infusion for signs and symptoms of NTs and assess for other causes of neurological symptoms.
+Instruct patients to remain within proximity of a healthcare facility for at least 2 weeks to monitor for signs and symptoms of NT.
+Manage NT with supportive care and/or corticosteroid as needed

-• Counsel patients to seek immediate medical attention should signs or symptoms of neurologic toxicity occur at any time
+• Counsel patients to seek immediate medical attention should signs or symptoms of NT occur at any time

-CAR, chimeric antigen receptor; CRS, cytokine release syndrome; MCL, mantle cell lymphoma; NT, neurologic toxicity; REMS, Risk Evaluation and Mitigation Strategy; R/R, relapsed or refractory.
+3L, third-line; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CRS, cytokine release syndrome; FL, follicular lymphoma; LBCL, large B-cell lymphoma; MCL, mantle cell lymphoma; NHL, non-Hodgkin lymphoma; NT, neurologic toxicity; R/R, relapsed or refractory; SLL, small lymphocytic lymphoma.

 The most common adverse reactions observed in TRANSCEND MCL Cohort (N=88)1